substance/chronicle/README.md

 To be ables to have a common base to work on, one would need to bring branches together again, what is called a *merge*.
 One of the users would decide to merge and record his decision as an extra change.
-In very many cases the changes of different users do not interfer, i.e., they are no conflicting.
-Typically, a merge can be done automatically then.
+In very many cases the changes of different users do not interfer, i.e., they are not conflicting.
+Then, a merge typically can be applied automatically.

 ![Merge](http://github.com/substance/chronicle/blob/master/images/merge.jpg?raw=true)

 Conflicting changes are not addressed by the OT.
 E.g., if two users add the same text at the same time it will be there twice.

 A different important aspect in VCS is to have control about what changes exactly are merged into the common repository.
 In the OT usecase all users have the same role and permissions.